awsdocs/aws-cdk-guide/v2/home.md

 AWS CDK integrates with AWS CloudFormation to deploy and provision your infrastructure on AWS\.
 AWS CloudFormation is a managed AWS service that offers extensive support of resource and property configurations for provisioning services on AWS\.
 With AWS CloudFormation, you can perform infrastructure deployments predictably and repeatedly, with rollback on error\.
 If you are already familiar with AWS CloudFormation, you don’t have to learn a new IaC management service when getting started with the AWS CDK\.

 **Get started developing your application quickly with constructs**  <a name="home-benefits-constructs"></a>
+Develop faster by using and sharing reusable components called constructs\.
 Use low\-level constructs to define individual AWS CloudFormation resources and their properties\.
 Use high\-level constructs to quickly define larger components of your application, with sensible, secure defaults for your AWS resources, defining more infrastructure with less code\.
 Create your own constructs that are customized for your unique use cases and share them across your organization or even with the public\.

 ## Example of the AWS CDK<a name="home-example"></a>